-From Monday 17th June to Friday 23rd August 2019, TEG English offers a fun and exciting Junior Summer Programme for individual students aged 9 to 15.
-The programme includes English lessons in the mornings and a varied activity programme in the afternoons.
+From Monday 22nd June to Friday 28th August 2020, TEG English offers a fun and exciting Junior Summer Programme for individual students aged 10 to 15.
+Students can study from 1-10 weeks.
+Each week's programme includes English lessons in the mornings and a varied activity programme in the afternoons.
 The lessons and the activities together provide a fantastic way to improve their English while being immersed in British culture.
-Parents can choose any number of study weeks to suit their summer plans.
+Parents can choose any combination of study weeks to suit their summer plans.

 After you finish a Junior Course at TEG English, you should: